• Home

 cookie dough balls raggedy vs. smooth

 Despite the butter mystery (I went with unsalted and increased the salt to ½ teaspoon because I knew it wouldn’t hurt), I think the cookies turned out like Erika’s or at least good enough that I’d definitely make this recipe again.
-Whatever ratios she used are on the money.
+I sure need to so I can replace that awful photo of the dough balls.
+Good grief.

 Top Chef Chocolate Chunk Cookies